kyee-rs/sc/README.md

 ### DESCRIPTION

-This is a simple file sharing server.
-This is the Go version of the original [0x0.st](https://0x0.st) server.
-This project also includes a few more features, such as configurable blocklists, TOR exit nodes blocking, native gzip compression, native SSL support, and a few more.
-For more information, see the [original project](https://git.0x0.st/mia/0x0).
-This project is licensed under the CC0 1.0 Universal license.
-See the [LICENSE](/LICENSE) file for more information.
+This is a powerful file-sharing server built in Go that improves upon the original 0x0.st server.
+It comes with a range of features, such as configurable blocklists, blocking of TOR exit nodes, native gzip compression, and native SSL support.
+All of these features are included under the CC0 1.0 Universal license, which can be found in the LICENSE file.

 ## USAGE

-1. Download the latest release from the [releases page](https://github.com/voxelin/gh0.st/releases/latest).
+1. Visit the [releases page](https://github.com/voxelin/gh0.st/releases/latest) and download the latest release.
-2. Run `chmod +x ghost` to make the binary executable.
+2. Make the binary executable by running `chmod +x ghost`.
-3. Run `./ghost` to start the server on `localhost:3000`.
-You can also specify a configuration file with the `-c` flag.
+3. Start the server on `localhost:3000` by running `./ghost`.
+Alternatively, you can specify a configuration file with the `-c` flag.

 ### CONFIGURATION

 Configuration is done through a JSON file.
-The default location is `config.jsonc` in the current directory, but you can specify a different location with the `-c` flag.
-The configuration file is structured as follows:
+By default, this file is located at `config.jsonc` in the current directory, however, you can specify a different location with the `-c` flag.
+The structure of the configuration file is outlined below:

 ```jsonc
 {